 It's also not some great discovery of mine.
-This is timeless wisdom from Solomon and others, for "there's nothing new under the sun."
+This is timeless wisdom from Solomon and others, for "there is nothing new under the sun."

 "And there is nothing new under the sun.
-Is there anything of which it may be said, 'See, this is new?'
+Is there anything of which it may be said, 'See, this is new?"
 No!
 It has already been said in ancient times before us."
-Ecclesiastes 1:10

-The main premise of this book is simply this:
+Ecclesiastes 1:10 The main premise of this book is simply this:

-I believe that Spiritual Health - a mission to make a positive difference in people's lives - is the key driving force for Living a Highly Successful Life.
+I believe that Spiritual Health - a mission to make a positive difference in people's lives - is the key driving force for living a highly successful life.
 This is the critical "WHY" for doing almost everything, and my "WHY" for writing this book.